 Laws Regarding Grass Clippings

-Despite it not being illegal in the entire states of either North or South Carolina, many police officials urge homeowners to keep these debris out of the road to eliminate even the risk of motorcyclists slipping on this and getting into a dangerous wreck or sustaining severe injuries.
+Despite it not being illegal in the entire state of either North or South Carolina, many police officials urge homeowners to keep this debris out of the road to eliminate even the risk of motorcyclists slipping on this and getting into a dangerous wreck or sustaining severe injuries.
 Motorcycles are at a greater risk of getting into collisions or wrecks and sustaining severe injuries.
 Our motorcycle accident lawyers in North Carolina (Hickory, Charlotte, Greenville) and South Carolina (Columbia, Rock-Hill) are experienced in this domain and have assisted numerous clients with their lawsuits against responsible parties.